About the course

-- A Honours degree (2:2 or above) with at least 50% relevant content in Computing, Computer Science or ICT.
+- An Honours degree (2:2 or above) with at least 50% relevant content in Computing, Computer Science or ICT.

-- GCSE English and Maths at grade 4 or above, or equivalent.
+- GCSE English Language and Maths at grade 4 or above (or grade C or above if awarded under the previous GCSE grading scheme) or equivalent.

-- If your degree qualification does not meet our normal entrance requirements, you may be offered a place conditionally on the successful completion of a Subject Knowledge Enhancement programme (SKE).
-We would expect you to have an A level (or equivalent) in the subject.
+- If the degree qualification does not meet our normal entrance requirements, a place may be offered conditionally on the successful completion of a Subject Knowledge Enhancement programme (SKE).

 About the training provider